 The Group owns 100 per cent. of the Murrin Murrin operation which is one of Australia's largest nickel producers and one of the top 10 producers of nickel in the world.
-The plant has a current annual production capacity of 40,000 tonnes of nickel and 3,500 tonnes of cobalt.
+The plant has a current annual production capacity of 40,000 to 45,000 tonnes of nickel and 3,500 tonnes of cobalt.